puluanau/terraform-aws-eks/migrate/README.md

 This is just a proof-of-concept at this point.
 It has minimal changes to the terraform, but does require manual configuration of subnets.
 Perhaps that could be rolled into lifecycle ignores instead, but with the cidrs and such being auto-computed I wasn't sure if that was the best move.

-Everything other than the subnet configuration is straightforward, maps 1:1, which just minor naming stuff to direct terraform to ignore.
+Everything other than the subnet configuration is straightforward, maps 1:1, with just minor naming stuff to direct terraform to ignore.

 If you plug a three-az CDK stack into `stack_name` of `get_imports.py`, then run `get_imports.py`, it should output a list of terraform import commands you can run that will import extant CDK resources into the current terraform state.